-We say that the pair of double quotes $\underline{delimits}$ the sequence of characters in the string literal.
-Note that, in C, the \n at the end of the string literal tells the program to print a carriage return (also known as a $\underline{newline}$) at the end of the line of output text.
+We say that the pair of double quotes delimits the sequence of characters in the string literal.
+Note that, in C, the \n at the end of the string literal tells the program to output a carriage return (also known as a newline) at the end of the line of output text.
 (In Fortran90, the carriage return is implied by the end of the PRINT statement.)

 - 5. The lines of text in the source file my_number.c (or my_number.f90) should be less than 80 characters long, and ideally no more than 72 characters long.
 (Your PuTTY window should be 80 characters wide.) - 6.
-Some text editors, including nano, try to help keep text lines short, by breaking a long line into multiple short lines.
-For example, nano might break a line like
+Some text editors, for example nano, try to help keep text lines short, by breaking a long line into multiple short lines.
+For example, nano might break a line like:

 '''

-printf("This is a long line and nano will probably break part of it off.\n"); into two separate lines:
+printf("This is a long line and nano will probably break part of it off.n");

 '''